factful/ocr_testing/Readme.md

 python setup.py install
 ```

 To get OCRopus working you'll also need to download trained models.
+[Prebuilt models for OCRopus can be found on the OCRopus wiki](https://github.com/tmbdev/ocropy/wiki/Models#latin-scripts).
+You should download the english model into a `models` directory in the OCRopus directory.

 If your installation was successful, `ocropus-rpred` will be available at the command line, and you can run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.